-Under the "Foreign Investment Industrial Guidance Catalogue" promulgated by MOFCOM and NDRC in November 2004, effective as of January 1, 2005, foreign investment in the development and construction of ordinary residential units is encouraged, whereas, foreign investment in the development of a whole land lot which shall be operated only by a Sino-foreign equity joint venture or a Sino-foreign co-operative joint venture, and the construction and operation of high-end hotels, villas, premium office buildings, international conference centers and large theme parks are subject to restrictions, foreign investment in other property development is permitted.
-On October 31, 2007, MOFCOM and NDRC jointly issued the new Foreign Investment Industrial Guidance Catalogue, effective as of December 1, 2007, foreign investment in the development and construction of ordinary units falls in the permitted category, whereas, foreign investment in secondary market transactions in the real estate sector and the businesses of real estate intermediaries or agents is subject to restrictions.
+Under the Foreign Investment Industrial Guidance Catalogue (外商投資產業指導目錄) promulgated by MOFCOM and NDRC in November 2004, effective as of January 1, 2005, foreign investment in the development and construction of ordinary residential units is encouraged, whereas, foreign investment in the development of a whole land lot which shall be operated only by a Sino-foreign equity joint venture or a Sino-foreign co-operative joint venture, and the construction and operation of high-end hotels, villas, premium office buildings, international conference centers and large theme parks are subject to restrictions, foreign investment in other property development is permitted.
+On October 31, 2007, MOFCOM and NDRC jointly issued the new Foreign Investment Industrial Guidance Catalogue (外商投資產業指導目錄), effective as of December 1, 2007, foreign investment in the development and construction of ordinary units falls in the permitted category, whereas, foreign investment in secondary market transactions in the real estate sector and the businesses of real estate intermediaries or agents is subject to restrictions.
 A foreign investor intending to engage in the development and sale of real estate may establish a joint venture, cooperative venture or wholly-owned enterprise by the foreign investor in accordance with the laws and administrative regulations regarding foreign-invested enterprise.
 Prior to its registration, the enterprise must be approved by the relevant commerce authorities, upon which an Approval Certificate for a Foreign-Invested Enterprise will be issued.
+On December 24, 2011, NDRC and MOFCOM jointly issued the new Foreign Investment Industrial Guidance Catalogue (外商投資產業指導目錄 (2011年修 訂)), which will be effective as of January 30, 2012 and pursuant to which foreign investment in the construction and operation of villas is removed from the restriction category to the prohibited category.

-In July 2006, the Ministry of Construction, MOFCOM, NDRC, PBOC, SAIC and SAFE promulgated the "Circular On Standardizing the Admittance and Administration of Foreign Capital In the Real Estate Market."
+In July 2006, the Ministry of Construction, MOFCOM, NDRC, PBOC, SAIC and SAFE promulgated the Circular on Standardizing the Admittance and Administration of Foreign Capital In the Real Estate Market (關於規範房地產市場外資准入和管理的意見).
 Under such circular, when a foreign investor establishes a property development enterprise in China where the total investment amount is US\$10 million or more, such enterprise's registered capital must not be less than 50 percent of its total investment amount.
 Foreign institutions which have no branches or representative offices in the PRC or foreign individuals who work or study in the PRC for less than one year, are prohibited from purchasing any real property in the PRC.
 Furthermore, the admittance and administration of foreign capital in the property market must comply with the following requirements: